Vacuum Sealers For Food – Versatile & Inexpensive

 Cooking diabetic friendly sponge puddings or cheesecakes – anything, where sugar has to be replaced with sweetener, takes extra time, so freezing it and retrieving it in good condition really does save time.
 It also ensures there’s always diabetic friendly food in the freezer which is important if you want to avoid that person feeling left out or breaking into the sugary desserts!

 Being able to vacuum seal main meals where sugar is non-existent, also helps for those night one falls through the door too tired to cook nor care less what the beloved blood sugar reads.
 Microwave or nothing!

-The bags you use to vacuum seal food at home are a heavier weight that normal freezer bags, leaving even less chance for freezer burn developing.
-And therein lies the only real disadvantage to these machines, the cost of the vacuum bags that accompany them is more than regular bags, personally I’m always on the look out for offers and I’ll buy quite a few if the price is right.
+The bags you use to vacuum seal food at home are a heavier weight than normal freezer bags, leaving even less chance for freezer burn developing.
+And therein lies the only real disadvantage to these machines, the cost of the vacuum bags that accompany them is more than regular bags, personally I’m always on the lookout for offers and I’ll buy quite a few if the price is right.

 There is quite a bit of good information including details of all the different types of food sealer and how they work – more techie explanations than here!

 Choosing The Best Vacuum Food Sealer For Your Needs